PrinceEGY/pymindwave2/docs/examples.md

     session = Session(headset, config=sess_config)

     while headset.signal_quality != 100:
-        pass  # wait for the user to wear the headset properly
+        time.sleep(1)  # wait for the user to wear the headset properly

     session.start()  # Start recording data

     while session.is_active:
-        pass  # wait for the session to finish
+        time.sleep(1)  # wait for the session to finish

     session.save()  # save the recorded data to disk
 ```